Stitch Fix sells $1.7 billion of clothes each year. Now, its visionary CEO is passing the baton

 For a decade, Katrina Lake has been one of the most celebrated tech CEOs in the country.
 Now, she’s ready to pass the baton.

-The founder and CEO of Stitch Fix is handing over the reins of her company to Elizabeth Spaulding in August, in one of the first female-to-female transitions of power (if not the first) at a public company.
+The founder and CEO of Stitch Fix is handing over the reins of her company to Elizabeth Spaulding in August, in one of very few female-to-female transitions of power at a public company.
 Spaulding, who spent 21 years at Bain, has been Stitch Fix’s president since January 2020.
 Lake will remain at the company as chairman of the board.

 Lake launched Stitch Fix in 2019 as a solution for consumers who were overwhelmed by navigating the sheer volume of clothes on the market.
 By combining data with expertise from stylists, Stitch Fix curated boxes of clothes based on customers’ tastes and body types.
 Consumers responded to this curated approach: The brand now sells $1.7 billion of clothing annually.